 Same family means similarities.
 There are similarities between them.
 For example, some of the pole dancing tricks can be transferred to aerial hoop and/or silks and vice versa.
 Some of the tricks, like for instance “Allegra”, have the same name, and are executed almost the same way.
 Cool right?

 Strength.
 Let us be honest here.
 If you start from scratch with no dancing or training background probably it is better to start from pole.
 The basic argument behind that is that you start from the ground.
 Pole can be a good way to introduce yourself to aerial fitness because it is the best way to activate your body and start building your muscles.

 Silks require greater strength and stamina since everything happens up in the air.
 Yes, it is great to fly, but in order to climb and invert your body is required a bit more strength than spinning and doing pole moves starting from the ground.
 Of course, all are physically demanding but I think you get my point here.
-Since you have to pull up and holding on your whole body with silks, it is understandable why they, in most of the times, require more upper body strength.
+Since you have to pull up and hold on your whole body with silks, it is understandable why they, most of the time, require more upper body strength.

 Perspective.
 Yes, silks are hanging from the ceiling, so you see the world from a different perspective than from the pole which is attached to the ground.
 Both are vertical apparatuses.
 The difference here is that silks move while pole does not.
 Well, it spins but it is attached to the ground no matter what.